Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 2.3.16:
 * Defect 16231: [EXPERIMETNAL] Additional work on the new abilities work-flow.
 Additional data available in the summary pane to support improved visability, only available when the new code is enabled.
 Fleshing out a number of the abilities on the rotation.
 Optimizer results make slightly more sense when optimizing for Talents, which is a bit disturbing since it's in-complete.
 * Removed a bunch of "TODOs" that are being handled by the re-work.
+* Defect 15913: Finally!
+Fix for Acclimation
+* SortaFix for 14553:  Put in some code to have some automatic adjustment of the rotation back into the schema.
+This helps when comparing different complete Talent Specs, but is broken when looking at individual talents on the graph.
+* No Defect:  Better rotation time allowing for a more accurate Threat value.
+Most folks will see their threat decrease to more reasonable numbers.
+* No Defect: Additional work for the updated CombatTable - Initial comparison functions to allow sorting abilities by various values.
+* Defect 15192: Integrated Parry haste calculations in the new combatTable code so that in-theory, Parry provides a very slight amount of threat.
+It's not much, but the math is there, and we're seeing additional white swings provided by the parry haste.
+In some situations, for really slow weapons with high avoidance rates, this is preventing RS from being capped by # of white swings.
+* Fix for defect 15845: Created a switch in options for enabling/disabling onUse abilities.
+* Fix for Defect 16231:  The rotation viewer now knows what strikes are available via talents.
+This improves some bit of the talent optimizer.
+* No Defect: Noticed a threading issue in threat caused by the auto-rotation bits.
+* Stats cleanup - removed a stat, and properly categorized a bunch of DK stats that were all in Additive that should have been multiplicative.

 2.3.15:
 * No Defect: DS health restore was not contributing to mitigation, which it should be.